JuliaLang/PackageCompiler.jl/README.md

 specified by the `-J` switch.
 This prepares an object file, which is then linked into a shared library containing the system image and user code.
 A driver script such as the one in `program.c` can then be used to build a binary that runs the julia code.
-For now, the image file has to be changed in `program.c` to match the name of the shared library containing the compiled julia program.

 Instead of a driver script, the generated system image can be embedded into a larger program following the embedding examples and relevant sections in the Julia manual.
+Note that the name of the generated system image (`"libhello"` for `hello.jl`) is accessible from C in the preprocessor macro `JULIAC_PROGRAM_LIBNAME`.

 With Julia 0.7, a single large binary can be created, which does not require the driver program to load the shared library.
 An example of